Vertsineu/typst-tdtr/README.md

 ## Customization

-You might think the default drawing style is not suitable for your case, and you can customize it by either using pre-defined graph drawing functions or passing pre-defined/custom node/edge drawing functions when creating the tidy tree.
+You might think the default drawing style is not suitable for your case, and you can customize it by either

+- using pre-defined graph drawing functions
+- passing pre-defined/custom node/edge drawing functions
+- or add additional nodes and edges for specially customized graphs

+when creating the tidy tree.

 ### Pre-defined graph drawing functions